Precision Time Protocol: Message transport

 In IEEE 1588-2008, encapsulation is also defined for DeviceNet, ControlNet and PROFINET.

 Domains

-A domain (Note: IEEE 1588-2002 defines a domain as any interconnected set of clocks (regardless of whether they synchronized to one another) and uses subdomain to refer to what is known as a domain in IEEE 1588-2008.) is an interacting set of clocks that synchronize to one another using PTP.
+A domain (Note: IEEE 1588-2002 defines a domain as any interconnected set of clocks (regardless of whether they are synchronized to one another) and uses subdomain to refer to what is known as a domain in IEEE 1588-2008.) is an interacting set of clocks that synchronize to one another using PTP.
 Clocks are assigned to a domain by virtue of the contents of the Subdomain name (IEEE 1588-2002) or the domainNumber (IEEE 1588-2008) fields in PTP messages they receive or generate.
 Domains allow multiple clock distribution systems to share the same communications medium.